What is NHS Continuing Healthcare?

 What to do next?

-If you would like us to make investigations into a potential claim on your behalf, please click on this link and complete our online questionnaire.
-Alternatively, please contact our offices on 01633 241160 and we can send a questionnaire to you in the post.
+If you would like us to make investigations into a potential claim on your behalf please contact our offices on 0300 1240 400.

 Please note that if, following registration of your claim, you decide that you do not wish to proceed, your claim will be disregarded.